-6.2 Inputs
+6.1 Inputs

-6.2.1 Arc sensor channels
+6.1.1 Arc sensor channels

 Figure.
-6.2.1 - 4.
-Arc fiber loop sensor connections
+6.1.1 - 3.
+Arc fiber loop sensor and arc quenching device connections.

-AQ-102LV has three (3) fiber loop arc sensor channels: S1, S2 and S3.
+The device has three (3) fiber loop arc sensor channels: S1, S2 and S3.
 Each channel has a transmitter (Tx) terminal and a receiver (Rx) terminal.
-When the fiber loop is connected to the device, one of its ends is connected to "Tx" and the other to "Rx", both located at the rear of the device.
-This sensor loop is then continuously monitored by a test light pulse that travels through the loop.
+These sensor loops are continuously monitored by test light pulses that are sent by the "Tx" channel.
 If a discontinuity is detected, the device goes into Error mode.
-See System self-supervision chapter for more information.
+See the System self-supervision chapter for more information.

-AQ-102 can be ordered with an additional transmitter (Tx) terminal for arc quenching device (AQD) control.
+The device can be ordered with an additional transmitter (Tx) terminal for arc quenching device (AQD) control.
 Device sends a test light pulse continuously to the arc quenching device to supervise the fiber connection.
 If the arc quenching device doesn't receive the test pulses the device will go into Error mode.
+Alternatively, you can order the device where the input sensitivity of the three fiber loop sensors is low (please refer to the Ordering information chapter).